suefrontend/leetcode-javascript/1-Two-Sum/1-Two-Sum.md

 Pair up the key with the index.

-If you find the same number as complement, it's a match.
-That is the number we want the index of.
-You can search if the number exists in Map by `obj.has()`, which will return true if the key exists.
+If you find a key which is the same number as complement, that is the number we want the index of.
+You can use **in operator** to check it.

 ```
-  if (obj.has(complement)) {
+  if (complement in obj) {
 ```

 You're going to return two indices.

-First one is the **value** of You can use `obj.get()`, which will return the value of a key.
-Second, the current index because as soon as the second index is found, the search is over.
+First one is the **value** of the key which is the same number as complement.
+Second is the current index of the array, because as soon as you find the second one, the iteration is over.

 Since you need to return two indeces, use [] so that the indeces will be stored in array.

 ```
-    return [obj.get(nums[i]), i]
+    return [obj[complement], i]
   }
 ```

-Otherwise, keep adding a number (key) and its index (value) to Map object.
+Otherwise, keep adding a number (key) and its index (value) to the object.

 ```
   else {
-    obj.set(complement, i);
+    obj[nums[i]] = i;
   }
 ```

-Map will look like this:
+Return an empty array in case none of the condition met.

 ```
-// num = [2,7,11,15], target = 9

-{
-  7: 0, // complement: index
-  2: 1,
-  2: 2,
-  4: 6
+  return [];
 }
-twoSum([2,7,11,15], 9)
 ```

 ## Whole Code